iliatalebzade/Fullstack-contactList/README.md

 # Fullstack-contactList

-About: A simple read-only contactlist which fetches Data from Node.js server and displays it using React.js
+A simple read-only contactlist which fetches Data from Node.js server and displays it using React.js

 Technologies used: